-Many UK schools are using Twitter, we have successfully trialled an account: @PenpondsSchool.
+Many UK schools are using Twitter, our school account is: @PenpondsSchool.
 The uses of Twitter are endless but some examples include:

 - Celebrating achievement of individuals, teams and the whole school. - Collaborating with pupils and teachers in other schools. - Updating the school community about school events and news (including links to our school website). - Engaging our pupils by connecting with people all over the world including authors, industry experts, scientists, sports people and astronauts. - Engaging the whole school community in discussion about what matters in our school. - Giving our pupils an insight into, and stimulating conversation about events and issues around the world that matter to them.